jadejhagru/password-generator/READme.md

-#Password Generator
+**Password Generator**

-For our secondassignment, we were given the challenge of creating a Password Gnerators using Javascript.
+For our second assignment, we were given the challenge of creating a Password Gnerators using Javascript.